mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 Steps to complete the operation would be

-1. Login into the system.
+1. Authenticate with Realm SDK.
-2. Based on user info create a sync config with the corresponding partition key.
+2. Based on the user information, create a sync config with the partition key.
-3. Open Realm instance
+3. Open Realm instance.
-4. Get Realm Transaction instance
+4. Start a Realm Transaction.
 5. Query for current user visit count and based on that add/update count.

 With JAVA SDK: